10kh-at-rb/poodr/README.md

 But before that...

-### What does "code that is easy to change" mean?
+### What does it mean to have code that is easy to change?

-In the book Sandi provides the definition that code that is easy to change is __TRUE__:
+In the book Metz provides the definition that code that is easy to change is __TRUE__:

 * __Transparent__: it should be clear what will happen to this piece of code and to any other code that depends on it if you make a change.
 * __Reasonable__: a little change should not take a lot of work.